 Specific areas are now so bad – and so huge – that we’ve started to give them names.
 Yes, forget the ‘doldrums‘, the ‘roaring forties‘, or even the ‘Bermuda triangle’ – we now have the ‘Great Pacific Garbage Patch‘ (a loose aggregation of tonnes of discarded fishing nets, waste from Japan’s 2011 tsunami, and trillions of bits of garbage that has collected in an area THREE times the size of France); we have the ‘Gulf of Mexico Hypoxic (or Dead) Zone‘ (an area of low oxygen that can kill fish and marine life near the bottom of the sea and is caused by algal blooms feeding primarily off the nitrogen found in agricultural fertilisers which die and are consumed by bacteria which then release toxic hydrogen sulphide: in 2019 this one dead zone – and there are many others – covered 6,952 square miles).
 And – new for 2020 – there is ‘The Blob’.

-It’s a staggering thought that the industrial-scale manufacture of plastics and our current extravagant fertilizer practices both date back to just the last half of the 20th century.
+Given the enormous damage we’re inflicting on the oceans, it’s a sobering thought that the industrial-scale manufacture of plastics and our current extravagant fertilizer practices both date back to just the last half of the 20th century.

 Think about that: our plastic habit is less than a hundred years old, but plastic has now been found in more than 60% of all seabirds (heartbreaking photographs by Chris Jordan taken on Midway Island of rotted seabird chicks with their bodies rammed full of plastics filled inboxes several years ago) and in 100% of sea turtle species.